fresh-eggs/fresh-eggs.github.io/xband_post.md

 The `_ReceiveServerMessageDispatch` function is responsible for consuming ServerTalk messages.
 Given a set of parameters, it sets up a call to the `kDispatcherVector` which determines the relative address of the parsing routine that corresponds to the MessageID in question.

 Below is a snippet of the C function `_ReceiveServerMessageDispatch`.
-It first loads the opCode (MessageID) into the `A` register followed by jumping to the address of the `kDispatcherVector` (the message dispatcher) in order to resolve where the handler is stored and transfer execution.
+It first loads the opCode (MessageID) into the `A` register followed by jumping to the address of the `kDispatcherVector` (the message dispatcher) in order to resolve where the handler is stored and transfers execution.

 ```c++
 MessErr _ReceiveServerMessageDispatch( short opCode )